mmartinezluis/aws-s3-js/README.md

     .then( data => console.log(data))
 ```

-Then response object would contain
+Then, the response object would contain
 ```javascript
 key: "technology/adjacency-list.jpeg"
 ```